Contact Us

 Outcome-Based Education (OBE) implementation, SAR preparation, CO-PO-PSO mapping, and NBA visit preparation for engineering, MBA, pharmacy, and architecture programs in India.

-NBA (National Board of Accreditation) is India's apex body for accrediting technical programs — engineering (B.Tech/B.E.), management (MBA/MCA), pharmacy, architecture, and applied arts.
+NBA (National Board of Accreditation) is India's apex body for accrediting technical programs, engineering (B.Tech/B.E.), management (MBA/MCA), pharmacy, architecture, and applied arts.
 NBA uses an Outcome-Based Education (OBE) framework where programs must define Course Outcomes (COs), Program Outcomes (POs), and Program Specific Outcomes (PSOs), and demonstrate that graduates achieve these outcomes.
-NBA offers two tracks: Tier-1 (self-assessment leading to accreditation) and Tier-2 (NBA expert committee evaluation).
-As of 2026, NBA-accredited programs carry Washington Accord (engineering) and Seoul Accord (technology) recognition, enabling graduate mobility internationally.
+NBA accredits programs under two tiers: Tier-1 (programs offered by autonomous institutions and universities that design their own curriculum) and Tier-2 (programs offered by university-affiliated institutions); both tiers require a Self-Assessment Report and an NBA expert team evaluation visit.
+As of 2026, undergraduate engineering programs accredited under Tier-1 carry Washington Accord recognition, enabling graduate mobility internationally; NBA is also a Seoul Accord signatory for computing programs.
 RAYSolute Consultants provides specialized NBA accreditation consulting across India.

 Why NBA Accreditation Matters